How is an IR35 case decided?

 How will I know if my contract is within IR35?

 IR35 itself depends on several factors, and this isn’t just the written contract itself but the theoretical contract that exists between you and the end client.
 It’s therefore not possible to avoid IR35 purely by having a well written contract, as it would simply be dismissed as a sham if it’s not realistic.

-1. Personal Service – if the contract requires you specifically then it is a contract of service and therefore a pointer toward employment.
-If you can send a substitute then it is a contract for services which cannot then be seen as employment.
-This is often deemed the strongest argument against IR35, providing it is a genuine right and not merely an ability to offer a substitute.
+1. Personal Service – if the contract requires you specifically then it’s a contract of service and therefore this may indicate that you are ‘employed’.
+If you can send a substitute then this may indicate that it’s a contract for services which cannot then be seen as employment.
+This is often deemed the strongest argument against IR35, providing it’s a genuine right and not merely an ability to offer a substitute.

-2. Control – this covers how, when and where the work is carried out.
-If you have reasonable autonomy over the work to be done then you would be more likely to be seen as a contractor.
+2. Control – this covers how, when and where the work is carried out although the ‘how’ is the most pertinent of the three since the ‘when’ and ‘where’ may be restricted due to operational requirements.
+If you have reasonable autonomy over how you do what you do then you would be more likely to be seen as a contractor.
 If you are told what to do and how to do it, and are expected to work set times for a set fee, it is more indicative of employment.

-3. Lack of Mutuality of Obligation (MOO) – this relates to whether you are obliged to carry out the work and whether the client is obliged to offer you work, and also whether you are obliged to carry out work outside the scope of the contract.
+3. Lack of Mutuality of Obligation (MOO) – this relates to whether you’re obliged to carry out the work and whether the client is obliged to offer you work, and also whether you’re obliged to carry out work outside the scope of the contract.
 This applies not only after the current contract finishes, but within the current contract itself.
 MOO is the most difficult one of the three factors to prove, although the MBF Design case in January 2011 was won by the taxpayer with heavy emphasis on this point.

 What is the MSC legislation?